 On September 13, 2013 and October 14, 2013, two separate stockholders filed complaints in the District Court of Travis County, Texas, purporting to bring derivative actions on behalf of us against certain current and former officers and directors of the Company.
-The first derivative action is captioned Okumura v.
-Almgren, et. al. (Cause No. D-1-GN-13-003230), and the second derivative action is captioned Shaev v.
+The first derivative action was captioned Okumura v.
+Almgren, et. al. (Cause No. D-1-GN-13-003230), and the second derivative action was captioned Shaev v.
 Milner, et. al. (Cause No. D-1-GN-13-003557).
-The allegations of each derivative complaint mirror those of the class action complaint, and they assert claims for breach of fiduciary duty, unjust enrichment, and/or abuse of control and seek damages on our behalf.
+The allegations of each derivative complaint mirrored those of the class action complaint, and they asserted claims for breach of fiduciary duty, unjust enrichment, and/or abuse of control and sought damages on our behalf.
 These derivative actions were stayed by agreement pending resolution of the motion to dismiss the securities class action.
 The stay was lifted and on August 4, 2014, the parties filed a joint motion to consolidate the two derivative cases.
 On September 18, 2014, the District Court appointed lead counsel in the consolidated derivative action.

 On September 23, 2014, we reached an agreement in principle and entered into a memorandum of understanding to settle the consolidated derivative actions.
-The parties to the consolidated derivative actions signed a definitive settlement agreement on January 30, 2015, which was granted preliminary approval by the Court on March 10, 2015.
-The proposed settlement would resolve for all defendants all of the issues that are pending in the consolidated derivative actions.
-The proposed consolidated derivative settlement includes, among other things, certain governance improvements by us.
-We anticipate that the settlement fees and related expenses would be paid entirely from insurance proceeds.
-The proposed settlement is not yet consummated, and is subject to a number of conditions.
-The proposed settlement is also subject to final approval by the Court at a hearing scheduled for May 12, 2015.
+The parties to the consolidated derivative actions signed a definitive settlement agreement on January 30, 2015, which was granted final approval by the Court on May 12, 2015.
+The settlement resolved for all defendants all of the issues that were pending in the consolidated derivative actions.
+The settlement fees and expenses were paid from insurance proceeds.